theunicornguild/can-you-remember/02_setup_guide/01_yarn.md

 - Create a React App

 **What is `yarn`?**
-Yarn is a `JavaScript` manager and a task runner:
+Yarn is a `JavaScript` package manager and task runner:

-- Install yarn using the following command
+- Install yarn using the following command in the terminal on mac ([click here](https://yarnpkg.com/en/docs/install#windows-stable) if you're a windows user)
   ```shell
   $ brew install yarn
   ```
   This command will install yarn globally on your device

-Now clone our starter file to get the cards we used

 **How to clone the starter file?**